pradheepke/sdc-vehicle-detection-p5/README.md

 As mentioned above, adding HoG features to color space feature helped improve accuracy by about 2% points.

+### Classification
-*Classifier parameters*: I trained a linear SVM using `scikit.svm.LinearSVC`.
+I trained a linear SVM using `scikit.svm.LinearSVC`.
 SVMs give a good tradeoff between accuracy and speed, and from the data that I used for training and testing, I got 99% test set accuracy.
+I picked a randomly selected 30% of the data for test and used it for accuracy measurement.
 I varied the parameter C, using grid search.
 And found that the regularization parameter C = [10, 100] to provide best test set accuracy.

 ### Sliding Window Search
 The sliding window search is implemented in the `find_cars(...)` function.
 The main brunt of the work here is doing this efficiently by doing the sliding window on the HoG feature map instead of cropping on the original image and then calling HoG extractor multiple times.
 HoG returns a feature map that is structured as an n-dimensional array like: (block_x, block_y, cell_pos_in_block_x, cell_pos_in_block_y, orientation_bin).
 To map feature map to original image, we need to do some arithmetic to translate the block co-ordinates to pixel co-ordinates.
 Bulk of the `find_cars` code is doing this translation.
 Once we do extract the hog features, we crop the image and compute color histograms and spatial binning features (we could possibly make this also more efficient in a future iteration).
 I just used one scale: 64 pixels in this iteration.
-I would like to try one more higher scale (say, 96) to catch larger cars and one smaller (say 32) to catch cars in the distance.
+Given more time, I would have liked to try one more higher scale (say, 96) to catch larger cars and one smaller (say 32) to catch cars in the distance.

-![alt text][image3]

-Some example test images showing it is working:

-![alt text][image4]
----

-### Video Implementation

-This is the final [link to my video result](./project_video.mp4).

 ### Heatmaps and voting to reduce false positives and reducing multiple overlapping detections